GonzaloPardoVillalibre/TM-PARODY/README.md

 # TM-PARODY
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

+The meaning of these project is to improve my personal skills with angular by developing a friendly app about me and my friends.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.